Main Content

 Introduction

-This example generates a time domain (post OFDM modulation) for all 4 antenna ports.
-A single subframe (number 0) is considered in this example.
+This example generates a time-domain waveform (after OFDM modulation) for all four antenna ports.
+The example considers a single subframe (number 0).

 Cell-Wide Settings